Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 Currently we support 3 toolchain in Nuclei SDK.

 * **nuclei_gnu**: default, it will choose nuclei gnu toolchain, distributed with Nuclei Toolchain.
-* **nuclei_llvm**: still in experiment, nuclei customized extensions not yet supported, distributed with Nuclei Toolchain.
+* **nuclei_llvm**: supported, nuclei customized extensions not yet supported, distributed with Nuclei Toolchain.
-* **terapines**: still in experiment, it depends on the toolchain vendor about the supported extensions, if you want to take a try with it, just visit https://www.terapines.com/ and request an terapines toolchain evaluation.
+* **terapines**: supported, it depends on the toolchain vendor about the supported extensions, if you want to take a try with it, just visit https://www.terapines.com/ and request an terapines toolchain evaluation.

 For **nuclei_gnu/nuclei_llvm** toolchain both newlib and libncrt library are supported, but nuclei_llvm toolchain multilib selection mechanism is not as good as gnu toolchain, you need to take care of the arch isa string order, please see ``riscv64-unknown-unknown-elf-clang -v`` output for supported multilib and its isa string order.

-And IAR compiler support is also done in Nuclei SDK, you can take a try with it via ``ideprojects/iar`` folder provided prebuilt ide projects.
+And **IAR compiler** support is also done in Nuclei SDK, you can take a try with it via `ideprojects/iar`_ folder provided prebuilt ide projects.

 If you want to use old Nuclei GNU Toolchain <= 2022.12 in Nuclei SDK 0.5.0, you need to pass extra ``COMPILE_PREFIX=riscv-nuclei-elf-`` when build any application, such as ``make CORE=n300fd COMPILE_PREFIX=riscv-nuclei-elf-  STDCLIB=libncrt_small clean all``, but this is not recommended, and will be deprecated in future any time.